-Sydney is arguably one of the luckiest cities when it comes to the natural environment – it hugs the glorious east coastline and is surrounded by some of New South Wales’ most lush and varied national parks.
-It’s time to stretch those legs again and reignite a passion for this city and its surrounds on foot.
-We’ve rounded up some of the best day walks within easy access of Sydney to get your post-lockdown nature fix.
+Sydney is arguably one of the luckiest cities when it comes to the natural environment – it hugs the glorious east coastline and is surrounded by some of New South Wales’s most lush and varied national parks.
+It’s time to stretch those legs and explore this city and its surrounds on foot.

 Glenbrook Gorge Track, Blue Mountains National Park, three kilometres return

 The lower Blue Mountains is home to many underrated walks, and a stop at Glenbrook offers just the right amount of country air.
 Starting two kilometres from the train station, the descent down into Glenbrook Gorge is steep yet rewarding as you take in the grandeur of the expansive mountain range and the Nepean River.
-On warmer days Take a dip in the creek, in the gorge itself or retrace your steps back to the top and take the short 15 minute walk from the carpark entrance to enjoy a dip at Jellybean Pool.
-Find quality caffeine fuel near the station at local Kickaboom, by Reuben Hills and Paramount Coffee Project alumni.
+On warmer days, paddle in the creek, in the gorge itself or retrace your steps back to the top and take the short 15-minute walk from the car park entrance to enjoy a dip at Jellybean Pool.
+Find quality caffeine near the station at local joint Kickaboom.
 Find more info here.

 Bundeena Drive to Little Marley Beach, Royal National Park, eight kilometres return